 - Make the recovery rules too easy, and account breaches like this happen.

 - Make the recovery rules too hard, and you run the risk of preventing legitimate account holders from regaining access to their account if they lose even one small detail of required information.

 As a result, many companies set up policies trying to make the recovery process both secure and customer-friendly.
 Unfortunately, those two are often at odds.
 And as I’ve said before,

 people forget their passwords much more often than we might expect.

 The recovery process exploited in this case relied on fundamentally bad policies, not bad technology.
-Policies making it too easy for accounts to be recovered and therefore, too easy for the recovery process to be exploited.
-Both Apple and Amazon have changed their policies.
+Both Apple and Amazon have changed their policies since.

-While it’s great for Apple and Amazon that they’ve improved security, it’s too bad it took this very public and embarrassing episode to make it happen.
+While it’s great that Apple and Amazon have improved security, it’s too bad it took this very public and embarrassing episode to make it happen.

 But what about all of the other services that we use and rely on every day?
 How do we know their account recovery processes can’t be exploited or circumvented?